Diabetes Complications and Risks

 Foot damage

-Feet are also vulnerable to the nerve and blood vessel damage from prolonged high blood sugar.
-Minor cuts and blisters can lead to ulcers, infections, and amputations in serious cases.
+Feet are also at risk of nerve and blood vessel damage from prolonged high blood sugar.
+This damage causes numbness, tingling, pain or a loss of feeling in the feet.
+Minor cuts and blisters can lead to ulcers, infections and amputations in serious cases.

 Skin and mouth conditions